 Here is the short answer:

-For AI video generation from text or images, Runway Gen-4 and Kling 2.0 are the strongest choices right now, with Sora offering the best cinematic output for teams with OpenAI access.
+For AI video generation from text or images, Runway Gen-4 and Kling 2.0 are the strongest choices right now, with Sora offering strong cinematic output for teams with OpenAI access.

 For AI avatar and presenter video at scale, HeyGen is the market leader and Synthesia is the strongest enterprise alternative.